micaelpreis/sublime-text-configuration/README.md

 In there, all of my configurations for Sublime Text are present together with the configurations for the themes: [Material Theme](https://packagecontrol.io/packages/Material%20Theme) and [Seti_UI](https://packagecontrol.io/packages/Seti_UI).

 To apply this configurations just copy paste them to your own file located on **Preferences > Settings-User**.

+### 4. Changing Themes

+If you want to apply the Material-Theme just put this line in your configuration file:

+	"theme": "Material-Theme.sublime-theme",

+If you want to set Seti_UI as your main theme just put this line in your configuration file:

+	"theme": "Seti_orig.sublime-theme",